TKlamp/TKlamp-Docs/README.md

 ## Documentations

-The specification is maintained as a Markdown file.
 1. [Data Logging Tutorial]() - How to export measurement data from TKlamp flashlight tester to PC.
 2. [User Manual](docs/manual.mkd)
 3. [Serial Data Specifications](docs/serial_data_reference.mkd) - How to interprent raw serial data from UBS serial port.